RefPerSys/RefPerSys/README.md

 [github.com/bstarynk/misc-basile](https://github.com/bstarynk/misc-basile/)
-(many files, including `q6refpersys.cc` used to be there for [https://www.qt.io/product/qt6](Qt6) graphical toolkits; in March 2026 it has been moved here).
+(many files, including `q6refpersys.cc` used to be there for [https://www.qt.io/product/qt6](Qt6) graphical toolkits; in March 2026 it has been moved here under `tools/q6refpersys.cc`).

 That could be extended to communicate (using a JSONRPC-like protocol) with the RefPerSys engine.
 That `q6refpersys` has now (march 2026) its source code under `tools/`.
+It is a Qt6 based software communicating with the `refpersys` program.

 ## A research project